 During your training and Pilgrimage, you will be using atlasGO.
 Why is that?

 When I first heard about atlasGO, it caught my interest immediately.
 I think linking sports to the support of a good cause is a great concept.
 However, since I’m a bit old-fashioned regarding technology and smartphones, I didn’t (yet!) download the app.
 It was somewhat later when I started training again more frequently for my Camino that I did some better research.
 Suddenly I thought: “900 km – that would be a lot of trees!” and so I started using atlasGO!
 It really motivates you to get moving and to get outside, and it’s just so nice to be able to support a good cause in this way!
 Moreover, it’s a nice way to log my preparations and the actual pilgrimage route for my Camino.

 How can we all support you?

 People can support me by making donations on my sponsor page from Think-Pink.
-A lot of small things can add up to something far bigger – as atlasGO beautifully illustrates! – so I truly appreciate every donation, no matter how small!
+A lot of small things can add up to something far bigger – as atlasGO beautifully illustrates! – so, I truly appreciate every donation, no matter how small!
 Besides that, I will probably still come up with another fundraising idea of my own.
 With my previous idea – i.e., selling self-decorated candles – I collected over €700, which was just awesome!
 It’s amazing to get so much support from so many different people.
-I’m already incredibly grateful for all donations so far, but of course, every penny is welcome since breast cancer is still the most common form of cancer among women and even more so in Belgium than the rest of the world.
+I’m already incredibly grateful for all donations so far.
+However, of course, every penny is welcome since breast cancer is still the most common form of cancer among women and even more so in Belgium than in the rest of the world.
 About 1 woman out of 8 will be diagnosed with breast cancer during her life.
 When you come to think about that, it is actually pretty confronting.
 I’m happy to contribute in any way I can to improve the long, exhausting process that breast cancer patients have to go through.

 Anything else you would like to share?